Genndy Tartakovsky: Career

-Craig McCracken acquired an art director job at Hanna-Barbera for the show 2 Stupid Dogs and recommended hiring Rob Renzetti and Tartakovsky.
+Craig McCracken acquired an art director job at Hanna-Barbera for the show 2 Stupid Dogs and recommended hiring Rob Renzetti and Tartakovsky, who were all roommates at this time.
 This was a major turning point in Tartakovsky's career.
 Hanna-Barbera let Tartakovsky, McCracken, Renzetti and Paul Rudish work in a trailer in the parking lot of the studio, and there Tartakovsky started creating his best-known works.
 Dexter's Laboratory grew out of a student film with the same title that he produced while at the California Institute of the Arts.
+Dexter's Lab would become Cartoon Network's first original series, first hit, and its success made Tartakovsky "an architect of the success of the Cartoon Network".
 Tartakovsky co-wrote and pencilled the 25th issue of the Dexter's Laboratory comic book series, titled "Stubble Trouble", as well as several stories which are collected in the Dexter's Laboratory Classics trade paperback.
 Additionally, he helped produce The Powerpuff Girls, co-directed several episodes and served as the animation director and a cinematographer for The Powerpuff Girls Movie; he co-wrote one of the franchise's comics.
 Both Dexter's Laboratory and The Powerpuff Girls were nominated repeatedly for Emmy Awards.

-Tartakovsky created the action-adventures series Samurai Jack, which premiered in 2001; he also wrote comics for the franchise.
+Tartakovsky created the action-adventure series Samurai Jack, which premiered in 2001; he also wrote comics for the franchise.
 The series won him an Emmy in the category of "Outstanding Animated Program (For Programming Less Than One Hour)" in 2004.
 Star Wars creator George Lucas hired Tartakovsky to direct Star Wars: Clone Wars (2003–2005), an animated series taking place between Attack of the Clones and Revenge of the Sith.
 The series won three Emmy Awards: two for "Outstanding Animated Program (for Programming One Hour or More)" in 2004 and 2005, and another for "Outstanding Individual Achievement in Animation" (for background designer Justin Thompson in 2005).
 Tartakovsky was not involved in the 2008 follow-up series.

 In 2005, Tartakovsky was appointed creative president of Orphanage Animation Studios.
-In 2006, he was chosen as the director for a sequel to The Dark Crystal, but was replaced and the film was later scrapped.
-Tartakovsky served as animation director on the pilot episode of Korgoth of Barbaria, which aired on Adult Swim in 2006 but was not picked up as a series.
+In 2006, he was chosen as the director for a sequel to Jim Henson's The Dark Crystal, but was replaced and the film was later scrapped.
+Tartakovsky served as animation director on the pilot episode of Aaron Springer's Korgoth of Barbaria, which aired on Adult Swim in 2006 but was not picked up as a series.
 He also directed a series of anti-smoking advertisements, one for Nicorette in 2006 and two for Niquitin in 2008.
 In 2009, Tartakovsky created a pilot entitled Maruined for Cartoon Network's The Cartoonstitute program, which was not picked up.
 Around this time, Tartakovsky unsuccessfully pitched Marvel Studios president Kevin Feige a superhero-themed series similar to Clone Wars.
 He then did some storyboarding work on Jon Favreau's Iron Man 2 (2010).